 .png)

-TL;DR: Between AirOps Offsite and Noble, the cost per mention is similar (~$200).
+TL;DR: Between AirOps Offsite and Noble, the cost per mention is similar (~$200 on average).
 But Noble has documented offsite case studies showing 33%–313% visibility lifts, while AirOps Offsite doesn't have published offsite results yet.
 The deeper difference: Noble is building a proprietary network of authors and publishers, which is why it delivers a ~95% success rate on securing mentions.
 AirOps bundles offsite with onsite content optimization and visibility monitoring in one platform.

 This post breaks down the key differences between AirOps Offsite (launched February 2026) and Noble's platform.
 Both help brands get mentioned in the third-party sources that LLMs cite.
 The differences come down to two things: whether the platform can prove offsite placement actually works, and how it gets placements done.